PaulZC/Iridium_9603_Beacon/LEARN.md

 - https://github.com/PaulZC/Iridium_9603_Beacon/tree/master/UBSEDS22I_KML

 I decided to set myself the challenge of modifying the design of the beacon to make it solar-powered, making the lithium batteries optional and allowing the beacon to send updates during daylight hours for as long as the balloon continues to float.
-The design I’ve ended up with is based extensively on V2 of the Iridium 9603 Beacon but can be powered by a pair of PowerFilm Solar MPT3.6-150 solar panels:
+The design I’ve ended up with is based extensively on V2 of the Iridium 9603 Beacon but can now be powered by a pair of PowerFilm Solar MPT3.6-150 solar panels:
 - http://www.powerfilmsolar.com/products/?mpt36150&show=product&productID=271537&productCategoryIDs=6573

 These amazing little panels weigh only 3.1g each but can deliver a really useful amount of power: 100mA at 3.6V at Air Mass 1.5.
 This is enough to power the beacon’s SAMD21G18 processor and the GNSS receiver or the LTC3225EDDB super capacitor charger which delivers power to the Iridium 9603N.